john-yuan/graphql-toolkit/README.md

 MyGQL has a command line tool which can generate all types (enums, unions, objects and inputs) found in your GraphQL introspection to TypeScript code (with related comments in the schema).
 It also generates a factory function which we can use to create a GraphQL client.
 The created client supports every operation (queries and mutations) your GraphQL API provides.

-Before using MyGQL, we may write some code like the following snippet:
+If we are not using MyGQL, we may write some code like the following snippet:

 ```ts
 type Country = {